Hire Space

 Dietary and cultural considerations play a pivotal role in event planning, and accommodating various dietary restrictions is essential to ensure every attendee feels valued and respected.

-Consider dietary needs: Offering a range of food options such as vegan, gluten-free, halal, and kosher can make a big difference to making everyone feel welcome.
+Consider dietary needs: Offering a range of food options such as vegan, gluten-free, halal, and kosher can make a big difference in making everyone feel welcome.
 Remember to have plenty of non-alcoholic options available to drink.

 Acknowledge religious observances: Providing prayer rooms or being aware of fasting periods may make people feel more able to participate in the event.